EricMa206/Module1Project1/README.md

 I was concerned about multicolinearity.
 With so many data points theres just too much dependencies.
 This is particularly true for subjective measures like view, and grade.
-People who report a better grade will be more likely to pay more for living square footage.
+People who report a better grade will be more likely to be looking at a spacious waterfront view.
 My observations showed that 'bathrooms', 'grade', 'sqft_above', 'sqft_basement', 'sqft_living15', 'sqft_lot15' were all significantly colinear (corr > 0.7).
 I dropped those values.
 In the future I would prefer to deal with them differently.
 The Scikit Learn model assumes in